Theory of superconductivity mediated by Rashba coupling in incipient ferroelectrics

 SrTiO$_3$ (STO) is a model incipient ferroelectric where polar quantum fluctuations are believed to be strong.
-It becomes superconducting (SC) upon carrier doping, and experimentally it has been widely reported that tuning the system even closer to the polar transition notably enhances the SC critical temperature $T_c$~\cite{Stucky2016,Rischau2017,Herrera2019,Tomioka2019,Ahadi2019,Harter2019,Enderlein2020}.
-This has led to a substantial amount of theoretical works to consider the exchange of polar fluctuations as a potential candidate for the Cooper pairing mechanism ~\cite{Edge2015,wolfle2018,wolfle2019reply,Arce-Gamboa2018quantum,kedem2018novel,van2019possible,Gastiasoro2020,Sumita2020,volkov2021superconductivity,kiseliov2021theory}.
+It becomes superconducting (SC) upon carrier doping, and experimentally it has been widely reported that tuning the system even closer to the polar transition notably enhances the SC critical temperature $T_c$~\cite{Stucky2016,Rischau2017,Herrera2019,Tomioka2019,Ahadi2019,Harter2019,Enderlein2020,franklin2021giant,salmani2021}.
+This has led to a substantial amount of theoretical works to consider the exchange of polar fluctuations as a potential candidate for the Cooper pairing mechanism ~\cite{Edge2015,wolfle2018,wolfle2019reply,Arce-Gamboa2018quantum,kedem2018novel,van2019possible,Gastiasoro2020,Sumita2020,Gastiasoro2020review,volkov2021superconductivity,kiseliov2021theory}.

 There are two important issues that remain to be addressed regarding this novel pairing mechanism.
 The first is the influence of the dynamics of the polar fluctuations on the superconducting instability, known to be important in the well studied cases of antiferromagnetic and ferromagnetic critical fluctuations.
-The second challenge, which we address in this work, is providing a mechanism that allows for a significant coupling between the soft polar mode and the electronic degrees of freedom.
-Because the long-range dipolar interaction pushes the longitudinal optical mode to higher energies in the long-wavelength limit, the soft mode has a predominantly transverse polarization, which implies no gradient-like linear coupling, such as Fr\"ohlich coupling, the standard electron-phonon interaction considered in polar crystals.
+The second challenge, which we address in this paper, is providing a mechanism that allows for a significant coupling between the soft polar mode and the electronic degrees of freedom.
+Because the long-range dipolar interaction pushes the longitudinal optical mode to higher energies in the long-wavelength limit, the soft mode has a transverse polarization, which implies no gradient-like linear coupling, such as Fr\"ohlich coupling, the standard electron-phonon interaction considered in polar crystals.
 Even including longitudinal components from crystal field corrections to the polarization of the soft mode leads to a negligible coupling~\cite{ruhman2019comment}.
-Different alternative mechanisms have been proposed to couple to the polar mode including a revival of an old idea involving the quadratic coupling to the soft phonon~\cite{Ngai,van2019possible,volkov2021superconductivity,kiseliov2021theory}.
+Different alternative mechanisms have also been proposed, including a revival of an old idea involving the quadratic coupling to the soft mode~\cite{Ngai,van2019possible,volkov2021superconductivity,kiseliov2021theory} as well as the dynamical screening of the Coulomb interaction due to longitudinal modes~\cite{Takada1980,Ruhman2016,Enderlein2020}.